-If you’re a connected person living in 2017, you know how much Instagram has exploded as a social media presence in our everyday lives.
+If you’re a connected person, you know how much Instagram has exploded as a social media presence in our everyday lives.
 Acquired by Facebook in 2012, Instagram today boasts 700 million accounts and combines many features similar to other social media networks with one overarching difference - its focus is photo-based.
 It does stories like Snapchat, live videos and albums like Facebook, and hashtags like Twitter; yet Instagram still remains one of the most popular social media networks out there because it is simple, creative, easy, and fun.

 So how can your nonprofit take advantage of this monster of an opportunity?
 Time to get creative, just like your Instagram followers.
 In fact, 90% of Instagram users are below the age of 35, which gives you a great opportunity to reach your Millennial and Gen Z supporters.
 Many nonprofits have already jumped on the Instagram bandwagon, and we’re going to show you ten effective ways your organization can be using Instagram that will be sure to bring you a stronger supporter base.